About Me

 TL; DR

-Born in 1980 in Uruguay, wrote stuff, made games, got married, moved to Switzerland, joined Google, published a novel, moved to London, joined Improbable, quit Improbable, moved to Madrid, still alive as of 2019.
+Born in 1980 in Uruguay, wrote stuff, made games, moved to Switzerland, joined Google, published a novel, moved to London, joined Improbable, quit Improbable, moved to Madrid, moved to Zürich, joined Google, quit Google, still alive as of 2024.

 Bio